vtrnnhlinh/vtrnnhlinh.github.io/_drafts/what-is-graphrag.md

 related_publications: true
 ---

 This will be a mixture of theory and real-life experience.
+When I type this line, god knows what I am doing.
+Unlike previous times, I jump into doing immediately like blind in the darkness, even though I made progress and basically *it runs!*.
+But I feel like I am missing a lot of powerful points in this concept, so I write this post, to force myself systemize the *shiet* I am doing.

+## The Theory and The Idea

+## ramblin' ramblin'